ktrinkle/geek_off_angular/README.md

 # Authentication

-Logins are handled via the standard Microsoft Authentication Library (MSAL).
+Current: Logins are handled via the standard Microsoft Authentication Library (MSAL).
 Logins are restricted to the Geekoff active directory - contact Kevin Trinkle to obtain a login.

+Future: There are two paths to be followed:
+1. Contestant login will be handled via QR code.
+1. Admin login will be handled via home grown code, or possibly MSAL...?
+Need to ponder this.

 # Automated tests